KonstantinGasser/required/README.md

 - `slices` -> length check

 ## Gotchas
-- Field names must be exported, else validation will not find any fields and returns no error
+- Field names must be exported else validation will not find any fields and returns no error
 - interface must be exported else validation will fail with `required.ErrRequiredFailed`

 ## Excluded types where tag has no effect